istio/istio.io/content/docs/concepts/traffic-management/overview/index.md

 1. **Pilot** distributes traffic rules and configurations to the Envoy proxies to account for the change.

-The diagram shows how the platform adapters and Envoy proxies interact.
+The following diagram shows how the platform adapters and Envoy proxies interact.

 {{< image width="40%"
     link="./discovery.svg"